Get the Welcome Project Up and Running

 The Rundeck Welcome Projects are sample projects that show how to configure and use Rundeck.
 In this guide we show you how to set up, start and run the key parts of the Welcome Projects.

-There are two Welcome Projects, a Community Welcome Project focused on the Rundeck Open Source and a Welcome Project focused on Process Automation.
+There are two Welcome Projects, a Community Welcome Project focused on the Rundeck Open Source and a Welcome Project focused on Runbook Automation.
 Once you have the environment set up, you will want to follow the steps in the Getting Started Tutorial.

 Disclaimer

 The Welcome Projects are meant to show users how Rundeck works and are not designed to be used in production.
 Some of the setup/installation methods used in this environment are not recommended for production deployments.
 Do not run this environment for production purposes or with sensitive data.
-For installation best practices follow our documentation (https://docs.rundeck.com/docs/open in new window) site and guidance from our world-class Support team.
+For installation best practices follow our documentation (https://docs.rundeck.com/docs/) site and guidance from our world-class Support team.

 Rundeck Basic Terminology